 Dunkin’ Donuts Center

 While Providence has no shortage of impressive sporting venues, the Dunkin’ Donuts Center stands out as “the” destination for sports in Rhode Island.
-The center features a 31,000 square foot arena floor and a 25,000 square foot concourse and can house a whopping 13,000 spectators.
-Though it was built in 1972, the center recently underwent an $80 million renovation.
+The center features a 31,000-square-foot arena floor and a 25,000-square-foot concourse and can house a whopping 13,000 spectators.
+Though it was built in 1972, the center underwent an $80 million renovation in recent years.
 It has played host to major tournaments such as the NCAA Division I Men’s Basketball Tournament, and is open to sports planners looking to think big.
-As an added bonus, the center is perfect for event planning, as it connects directly to the Rhode Island Convention Center and adjacent hotel.
+As an added bonus, the center is perfect for event planning, as it connects directly to the Rhode Island Convention Center and the adjacent Omni Providence hotel.

 Sports: Basketball, cheerleading, hockey, multi-purpose, volleyball